-You have earned a baccalaureate degree from a regionally accredited college or university
+You have earned a baccalaureate degree from a regionally accredited college or university.

-For baccalaureate and prior graduate coursework, you need at least a 3.00 on a 4.00 GPA scale.
+For baccalaureate and any prior graduate coursework, you need at least a 3.00 on a 4.00 GPA scale.

 If your GPA is below 3.0, and you still wish to apply, please write a letter to the Admission Committee that: